-I don’t want to feed her negativity by adding in my own anger and hostility.
+When I feel attacked, I don’t want to feed the other person’ negativity by adding in my own anger and hostility.
 That means I need to forgive.
 But how can this be rightfully done, when I feel truly threatened?
 It doesn’t seem correct to “forgive” a hurtful act in the sense of saying it wasn’t wrong or doesn’t matter.
 It’s not good to enable abusive behavior through a too-tolerant attitude.
 So what is forgiveness, anyway?

 In the Lord’s Prayer, I often get stuck in these words:

 Forgive us our trespasses